xlievo/Business.AspNet/README.md

 a: **[Business.AspNet.Context]** Current controller, valid only for HTTP communication

 b: **[Business.Core.Annotations.HttpFile]** The file object currently requested to be uploaded, valid only for HTTP communication.
-Valid when this parameter is named "httpFile"

 c: **[System.Net.WebSockets.WebSocket]** Current websocket object, Valid only for websocket communication

-**In addition to parameter injection, there is a static object that you can use [Business.AspNet.Utils.Environment]**
+**In addition to parameter injection, there is a static object that you can use [Business.AspNet.Utils.Hosting]**
-[Environment.AppSettings] An object of the appsettings.json configuration file [Appsettings] node
+[Hosting.AppSettings] An object of the appsettings.json configuration file [Appsettings] node
-[Environment.HttpClientFactory] An HTTP factory, convenient for you to communicate with the outside world
+[Hosting.HttpClientFactory] An HTTP factory, convenient for you to communicate with the outside world

 ## About logger
 Register log callback in business class constructor